forivall/twitter-archive-reader-wiki/Migrate-to-3.0.0.md

 ### TwitterArchive
 - `.index`: Tweet index is moved to `.tweets.index` and archive information/user to `.info`.
 It will be removed in a future release.

+**Tweet access properties and methods still exists on the `TwitterArchive` object, but are marked as deprecated.
+Please use the ones available on `TweetArchive`**.

 ## Changed
 ### TwitterArchive